 The line you carry along primarily depends on where you are doing fishing or what types of fish you are looking forward to.
 If you are fishing in rough and tough conditions, you should preferably get a durable fishing line.
 On the other hand, fishing in a crystal clear lake will prefer a thin and clear line.

 Your line selection depends on the fish you want to catch.
 For instance, 30lb line is good for cats, big bass, carp, and tilapia while a 12lb test line makes a great choice for bass fishing.
-Usually, the fluorocarbon line sinks quickly than other types of line.
+Usually, the fluorocarbon line sinks quickly than other types of lines.
 It can be best used when you are fishing near the bottom of the water.

 Equip your tackle box with different hooks so you are ready for any kind of fish.
 You may want to opt for J-hook or French hook.
 Hooks are available in various sizes so you can choose one according to the requirements and playing style.
 Small hooks are challenging for the fish to identify.
 The dimensions of your bait primarily determine the appropriate hook size.